United will suspend flights between Los Angeles and Tokyo as the coronavirus outbreak expands – Up News Info Los Angeles

 A Korean Air hostess who worked several flights outside LAX was diagnosed with coronavirus earlier this week.
 The 24-year-old was diagnosed in southern Seoul.

 There were 59 confirmed cases of coronavirus in the USA.
 UU.
 As of Thursday.
 Of them, 33 were in California.
 Of the 33, 24 came from repatriation flights, according to the California Department of Public Health, which means they were US citizens who had contracted the disease outside the country and had been transferred back for treatment and quarantine.
-Most of them were people who contracted the virus while on board the Diamond Princess cruise ship on the coast of Japan.
+Most of them were people who contracted the virus while on board the Diamond Princess.

 According to the CDC, COVID-19 is transmitted from person to person through close contact, usually within 6 feet, and mainly through respiratory drops when an infected person coughs or sneezes.
 Symptoms include fever, cough and shortness of breath.
 People are likely to be more contagious when they are more symptomatic.